IR side of bounds on Theories with Spontaneously Broken Lorentz Symmetry: Introduction

-In this work, as a first step towards understanding the IR characterization of analyticity bounds beyond the most conservative assumptions, we focus on the case of an EFT that spontaneously breaks Lorentz symmetry.
-In this context the analyticity of correlators of conserved currents can be exploited to obtain bounds on the coefficients of low-energy interactions \cite{Creminelli:2022onn}.
-We parallel these results by studying how the speed of propagation of low-energy excitations in the EFT is affected by interactions, deriving bounds on the Wilson coefficients in terms of the excitations' velocity.
-In this way, we provide the IR analog of the analyticity bounds derived in \cite{Creminelli:2022onn}, confirming that the velocity of low-energy excitations can meaningfully capture the information contained in the analyticity bounds.
-As we discuss below, we find that a more general notion of velocity, going beyond the phase velocity, is needed to characterize the IR system in a synthetic way.
+In this work, as a first step toward understanding the IR characterization of analyticity bounds beyond the most conservative assumptions, we focus on the case of an EFT that spontaneously breaks Lorentz symmetry.
+In this context, the analyticity of correlators of conserved currents has been exploited to obtain bounds on the coefficients of low-energy interactions \cite{Creminelli:2022onn}.
+We examine these results by studying how the propagation of low-energy excitations in the EFT is affected by interactions, expressing the known bounds on the Wilson coefficients in terms of the excitations' kinematics.
+In this way, we provide an IR interpretation of the analyticity bounds derived in \cite{Creminelli:2022onn}, showing that a specific notion of velocity for low-energy excitations sharply captures the information contained in the analyticity bounds.
+In fact, our result is that the acoustic vector, defined in terms of the effective geometry that describes propagation at low energy and the momentum (wave-number) co-vector, must lay inside a fixed, momentum-independent, sound-cone.
+This remarkably simple condition, characterizes synthetically and in a momentum-independent way the analyticity bounds in terms of the IR kinematics.

-In the specific, we consider the EFT of a conformal superfluid coupled to a gauge field in $D=3$ space-time dimensions.
+Specifically, we consider the EFT of a conformal superfluid coupled to a gauge field in $D=3$ space-time dimensions.
 These systems are characterized by a non-linear realization of time translations due to a finite charge density phase of a scalar field charged under $U(1)$.
 This phase breaks the conformal symmetry to spatial rotations and translations plus the non-linearly realized time-translation.
 The IR dynamics of these systems has been studied extensively in the context of large charge expansion, see e.g. \cite{Hellerman:2015nra,Monin:2016jmo,Cuomo:2020rgt,Cuomo:2021qws}.
+We stress that this choice of EFT solely follows the need for a tractable example for which analyticity bounds have been derived, and is to be considered as a proxy for more complicated {situations} such as theories relevant for modeling cosmology.
+In the same vein, our studies here are intended as a first step towards a more complete IR {characterization} of analyticity bounds.

 In these systems, the existence and analyticity properties of the S-matrix become nontrivial \cite{Hui:2023pxc,Creminelli:2023kze}, requiring one to consider alternative approaches in order to derive analyticity bounds.
 In \cite{Creminelli:2022onn} this was done by studying correlators of the conserved $U(1)$ currents, due to their convenient UV behavior and analytic properties.
 In practice, these correlators were computed by adding a background, non-dynamical $U(1)$ gauge field coupled to the superfluid.
 While the $U(1)$ symmetry can be easily gauged, it is not simple to study the dynamics of the gauge field and to prospect which UV completions would give rise to the gauged EFT in the broken phase.